Report Reveals Rampant Discrimination and Harassment Faced by Latinx LGBTQ+ Workers in the U.S.

 One of the survey respondents, a Latinx cisgender bisexual woman from New York said, “my boss was extremely homophobic, and when he found out I was a part of the LGBTQ+ [community], he found a reason to fire me.”

-It isn’t just employers that Latinx LGBTQ+ felt discriminated against, but also colleagues.
+Latinx LGBTQ+ employees say they also feel discriminated against by their colleagues.
 Nearly 70% of Latinx LGBTQ+ workers engage in “covering” behaviors to avoid discrimination, such as altering their appearance or speech, with many deciding not to disclose their LGBTQ+ identity to colleagues.
 The report also states that nearly half are not out to their current supervisors.

 “I received numerous hateful notes,” a Latinx cisgender gay man from Georgia said. “[I was] purposely not invited to department and company events.”